Cerium nitrates: Divalent double nitrates

 Cerous magnesium nitrate is the first discovered member of a divalent series CeM(II)(NO3)5.
 This has an extremely low Kapitza resistance to liquid 3He.
 At the time of discovery it value was only 1% of the previous record holder.
-Low thermal resistance is important at temperatures below 1K, because there is not much temperature difference to cause a large heat flow rate, and cooling can take an excessive time if there are barriers to heat transfer.
+Low thermal resistance is important at temperatures below 1 K, because there is not much temperature difference to cause a large heat flow rate, and cooling can take an excessive time if there are barriers to heat transfer.

 Other cerous double nitrates

-Cerous sodium nitrate monohydrate, Na2Ce(NO3)5.H2O has density 2.641 g/cm3.
+Cerous sodium nitrate monohydrate, Na2Ce(NO3)5·H2O has density 2.641 g/cm3.
 It can be made by boiling the stoichiometric mixture of cerous nitrate, and sodium nitrate in nitric acid, and then evaporating at 40 °C. The crystals are clear rod shaped monoclinic with space group P2/c.
-Crystal cell sizes are a=21.387 b=7.9328 c=15.184 β=90.657 V=2576 formulas per cell Z=8.
-The way the components are arranged in the crystal is that there are six nitrates around each cerium atom, however to get to the average of five per cerium, two nitrate groups on each, link the atoms into a chain along the an axis.
+Crystal cell sizes are a = 21.387, b = 7.9328, c = 15.184, β = 90.657, V = 2576 formulas per cell, Z = 8.
+The way the components are arranged in the crystal is that there are six nitrates around each cerium atom, however to get to the average of five per cerium, two nitrate groups on each, link the atoms into a chain along the a axis.

 There are anhydrous double nitrates such as Ce2Rb3(NO3)9 and Ce2K3(NO3)9.
 The potassium salt, Ce2K3(NO3)9 can be made by using the water solution of potassium nitrate and cerous nitrate in 3:2 molar ratio, evaporated at 40 °C. The crystals are colourless cubic from space group P4132.
 Its formula weight is 955.6.
-Three formulas exist in each unit cell which at 20 °C, has a volume of 2514.1 Å3 and cell side of a=13.597 Å. The density is 2.525 g/cm3.
+Three formulas exist in each unit cell which at 20 °C, has a volume of 2514.1 Å3 and cell side of a = 13.597 Å. The density is 2.525 g/cm3.
 In this compound each cerium atoms is surrounded by twelve oxygen atoms from six nitrate groups.
 Three of the nitrates form a bridge in each of three dimensions.
 These bridges form three spirals each at 90° to each other along the crystal axes.